The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 to comprehend, rather than be understood

-more to love, than be to be loved.
+more to love than to be loved.

 Self-forgetting is the way that one discovers.